Nicolae Constantin Batzaria: Lumina, Deșteptarea and Young Turks affiliation

+In May 1905, Abdul Hamid decided to give recognition to some Aromanian demands, principally their recognition as a distinct entity within the imperial borders.
+On May 10 (Romania's first national holiday), Aromanian students at Thessaloniki's School of Commerce, where Batzaria was then teaching Romanian, staged La Farce de maître Pathelin, adapted by him from Molière's version.
+In October, as the Bitola school marked its silver jubilee, his poem Erà întreg ca tine ("He Was as Sound as You") was recited by local student P. Marcu.
+By 1907, the city's Aromanians had been largely alienated by Batzaria's politics: his claim to represent the Romanian state, which allowed him executive control over the schools; opponents such as Christea Lambru fought instead for private schools.
+This schism resulted in the establishment of a separate Aromanian school in Thessaloniki.
+As claimed by Lambru, in 1908 it had "ten times as many students as the inspectorate school."

-Batzaria's contribution in the press was diversified in later years.
+Batzaria's contribution to the press was diversified in that same interval.
 With discreet help from Romanian officials, he and Nicolae Papahagi founded, in Thessaloniki, the French-language sheet Courrier des Balkans ("Balkan Dispatch", published from 1904).
-It was specifically designed as a propaganda sheet for the Aromanian cause, informing its international readership about the Latin origins and philo-Romanian agenda of Aromanian nationalism.
+It was specifically designed as a propaganda sheet for the Aromanian cause, informing its international readership about the Latin origins and Philo-Romanian agenda of Aromanian nationalism.
 He also worked on, or helped found, other Aromanian organs in the vernacular, including Glasul Macedoniei ("The Macedonian Voice") and Grai Bun ("The Good Speech").
 Late in 1906, Revista Macedoniei turned back into Românul de la Pind, struggling to survive as a self-funded national tribune.
 Batzaria also replaced N. Macedoneanu as Grai Bun editor in 1907, but the magazine was under-financed and went bankrupt the same year.
-His Romanian articles were still published in Iorga's Neamul Românesc, but also in the rival journal Viața Românească.
+His Romanian articles were still published in Iorga's Neamul Românesc, but also in the rival journal Viața Romînească.
 In 1908, Batzaria founded what is seen by some as the first ever Aromanian-language newspaper, Deșteptarea ("The Awakening"), again from Thessaloniki.
 The next year, it received a sponsorship of 6,000 lei from the Romanian government, and began agitating for the introduction of Aromanian classes in Ottoman primary schools.
 Nevertheless, Deșteptarea went out of business in 1910.